The Best Trip to Machu Picchu in South America

 All the roads are excellent, full of incredible nature, and have almost the same landscapes.
 Cusco is full of routes of the authentic road that formed the Inca Red Road.

-1. By train from Cusco city or Ollantaytambo (closer) through Inca Rail or Peru Rail
+1. By train from Cusco City or Ollantaytambo (closer) through Inca Rail or Peru Rail

 2. By bus to Ollantaytambo (15 soles) and then another bus that leaves you at Km 83 of the train tracks, walk the remaining kilometers to Machu Picchu Pueblo (Aguas Calientes).